You have 0 free articles left this month.

 "The principles of operational separation should be materially consistent with those applying in the United Kingdom or other global best practice," it said.

-The committee has also recommended that audit, accounting and consulting partnerships with greater than 3,000 staff be required to implement the Corporations Act 2001 requirements for governance and accountability, if appropriate through the adoption of the Australian Securities Exchange Corporate Governance principles.
+The committee recommended that audit, accounting and consulting partnerships with over 3,000 staff be required to implement the Corporations Act 2001 requirements for governance and accountability, if appropriate, via the adoption of the Australian Securities Exchange Corporate Governance principles.

 "This should include the requirement for multidisciplinary partnerships to prepare their own general purpose financial reports, including remuneration disclosures and other obligations which may be applicable to partnerships," it said.